JhanXXX/webGIS_for_GVI/README.md

 ## Note on Model Files
-For security and size considerations, the trained `.pth` model file is not included in this repository.
+For security and size considerations, the trained `.pth` model file and database backup file `.backup` are not included in this repository.
 Please contact the author if you need access to the model or wish to reproduce the results.